-The past few weeks have been an adjustment for our family as we welcomed our third son earlier this month.
-Needless to say, my todo list has grown with little being crossed off.
-As many of you may have experienced, homeschool life with a baby can definitely take some adjustment but it can also be a very special time for the entire family!
-Here are my tips on how to manage your homeschool with a baby.
+The past few months have been an adjustment for our family as we welcomed our third son earlier this year.
+Needless to say, my to do list has grown with little being crossed off.
+As many of you may have experienced, homeschool life with a newborn baby can definitely take some adjustment but it can also be a very special time for the entire family!
+Here are my tips on how to manage life with a newborn baby.

 Invest in a great baby carrier!
 Life on the ranch doesn’t stop because a new baby has arrived.
 I have used a baby carrier daily with my children as it allows your hands to be free while also bonding and nursing the new baby.
 It is a wonderful way to get lots done with the older children and I wouldn’t know what to do without mine.
 I also invested in a great backpack for when our babies were older and used it daily in and out of the house.